carmensires/NG-911-Bluetooth-Indoor-Location/README.md

 #NG-911-Bluetooth
 This is the NG911 Bluetooth Android Application project.
+Android API 22:v 5.1.1

 It is an Android App created for a Bluetooht Indoor-Location project for NG9-1-1 dispatchers.
-This app is the first module of a Indoor Location project result of the development of a beacon capturing and processing application, as well as the modification of the open-source app Sipdroid, developed by i-p-tel GmbH.
+This app is the first module of a Indoor Location project result of the development of a bluetooth LE capturing and processing application, as well as the modification of the open-source app Sipdroid, developed by i-p-tel GmbH.

 ##Set Up Instructions
-Username:...
+Username:android2
 Password:...
 Server or Proxy:...
 Location Server:...

+P.S.: For testing if the call is working we used the following free sip server: www-db.research.bell-labs.com (Username and password not needed)

 ##Structure
 ###1.
 Extra packages